sbogucki12/GolfCard/README.md

 **Day Ten (April 29, 2018)**
 + Added Identity views (login, forgot password, etc); stole the code from my Spa: ASMR project
++ Played arround with JWT tokens in the Account Controller
++ Played arround with the AppUserManager in the Account Controller
++ Updated the User and GolfRound classes to create a relationship; built the same relationship in the SQL Server db via Entity Framework

 **Day Nine (April 28, 2018)**
 + Added ASP.NET Identity to the .NET project, created Identity tables in SQL Server